tomzieroth/processing-game/README.md

 Here is how you get started:
   1. Find your team in the file called ***teamAssignments.md:*** http://bit.ly/1Mcc1cH
   2. Select a team leader
+  3. Pick a team name

 Ask the team leader to do this quickly before you do anything else:
   1. Fork the repository: https://github.com/inventioneering/processing-game
-  2. Add your teammates as collaborators to your fork repository
+  2. Add your teammates as collaborators to your forked repository
-  3. Create a folder with your team's name in your fork
+  3. Create a folder named after your team.
   4. Create a pull request so I can pull your team folder back into the master     <br /><br />
  ***NOTE*** Do all your work within your team folder.